tywkeene/http-server/README.md

 html/document allows us to actually pass data to the documents for rendering, so we use it instead of a raw html file.
 This is great, but not complete.
 Each page may need different data, and trying to figure out what data goes with what document requires a little more work which should (and will) be in its own package.

 The way I see it is we can create "data getters" and register them with each document, instead of hardcoding them in the actual route handlers.
 This will keep things organized and will allow us to get different kinds of data in different ways (e.g redis, mongodb, sql or the server itself) making the server a little more adaptable.
+(Implemented, see below)

 ## Static Files
 No website is complete without a good stylesheet, maybe some images and javascript for good measure.